KarimElgammal/analytics_cup_research/docs/methodology.md

 ### Privacy Considerations

 Only aggregated metrics and player names are sent to the AI.
 No raw tracking coordinates or identifiers beyond public player names are transmitted.
+All inference is performed on GitHub Models or HuggingFace testbed APIs - data is not used for model training.